 Capital Securities Corporation (the "Company") was registered under the Ministry of Economic Affairs, R.O.C. on June 21, 1988.
 The address of the Company's registered office is 4th Fl.
 No. 101, Song-Jen Road, Taipei, Taiwan, R.O.C.
+As of December 31, 2017, the composition of the consolidated financial statements includes the Company and the subsidiaries (the "Group").
 As of December 31, 2017, the Company has 53 branches nationwide.